crolequi/eng-fra-seq2seq/README.md

 ## Train and evaluate model

-Take `vanilla_seq2seq` as an example, simply run the following command in the terminal
+Take `vanilla_seq2seq` as an example, simply run the following commands in the terminal

 ```bash
 git clone git@github.com:sonvier/eng-fra-seq2seq.git